 Metagenomics is intertwined into some aspect of nearly all projects the lab is pursuing.
 For example, we have used metagenomic sequencing to study bacterial detoxification mechanisms in marine milieus, for deciphering the taxonomic and functional diversity of marine periphyton, for studying antibiotic resistance genes in diverse environments (including a polluted lake, sewage treatment plants, the human gut and artificial laboratory settings), and for charting out the relationships between the gastric microbiome and cancer development.
-Thus, metagenomics forms an integral part of our research activities, providing the foundation for studies on antibiotic resistance, the ecology of pathogens, microbial taxonomy, and ecosystem perturbations in various environments.
+Thus, metagenomics forms an integral part of our research activities, providing the foundation for studies on antibiotic resistance, microbial interactions, microbial taxonomy, and ecosystem perturbations in various environments.

 Open questions of interest